What is Mpox?

 - Ask for a note from your provider for work or school indicating that you are being evaluated for a viral illness and need to isolate at home.
 You will need to isolate while waiting for results.
 Some clinics receive results back within 1 day while others take 4-5 days.

-What If I Was Exposed To Monkeypox?
+What If I Was Exposed To Mpox?

-How Do I Prevent Monkeypox?
+How Do I Prevent Mpox?

 General Prevention and Harm Reduction